Artemio Ricarte

 Artemio Ricarte y García (October 20, 1866 – July 31, 1945) was a Filipino general during the Philippine Revolution and the Philippine–American War.
-He is regarded as the Father of the Philippine Army, and the first Chief of Staff of the Armed Forces of the Philippines (March 22, 1897- January 22, 1899) though the present Philippine Army descended from the American-allied forces that defeated the Philippine Revolutionary Army led by General Ricarte.
-Ricarte is notable for never having taken an oath of allegiance to the United States government that occupied the Philippines from 1898 to 1946.
+He is regarded as the father of the Philippine Army, and is considered as the first Chief of Staff of the Armed Forces of the Philippines (March 22, 1897 – January 22, 1899) through the lineage of the Philippine Revolutionary Army.

+Ricarte is the only general from the Revolution who never took an oath of allegiance to the United States government that occupied the Philippines from 1898 to 1946.

 Early life

 Artemio Ricarte was the middle child of Esteban Ricarte y Faustino and Bonifacia Garcia y Rigonan born in 1863; the others were Uno and Ylumidad.
 They were all born in the town of Batac, Ilocos Norte.

-Artemio finished his early studies in his hometown and moved to Manila for his tertiary education.
+Ricarte finished his early studies in his hometown and moved to Manila for his tertiary education.
 He enrolled at the Colegio de San Juan de Letran graduating with a Bachelor of Arts degree.
 He prepared for the teaching profession at the University of Santo Tomas and then at the Escuela Normal.

 After finishing his studies, he was sent to the town of San Francisco de Malabon (now General Trias) in Cavite to supervise a primary school.
 There, he met Mariano Álvarez, another school teacher and a surviving revolutionary of the 1872 Cavite mutiny.
-Ricarte joined the ranks of the Katipunan under the Magdiwang Council, where he held the rank of Lieutenant General.
+Ricarte joined the ranks of the Katipunan under the Magdiwang Council, where he held the rank of lieutenant general.
 He adopted the nom-de-guerre, "Víbora" (Viper).

 Philippine Revolution

 After the start of the Philippine Revolution on August 31, 1896, Ricarte led the revolutionists in attacking the Spanish garrison in San Francisco de Malabon.
 He crushed the Spanish troops and took the civil guards prisoner.
 On March 22, 1897, during the Tejeros Convention, Ricarte was unanimously elected Captain-General of a new revolutionary government under Emilio Aguinaldo as president.
-While he took his oath of office alongside Aguinaldo, he at first joined the Katipunan leader Andres Bonifacio's protests against the legitimacy of this government alongside most other Magdiwang leaders, but he and the others abandoned Bonifacio within a month and he assumed his office in Aguinaldo's government on April 24.
+While he took his oath of office alongside Aguinaldo, he at first joined the Katipunan leader Andres Bonifacio's protests against the legitimacy of this government alongside most other Magdiwang leaders.However, he and the others abandoned Bonifacio within a month and he assumed his office in Aguinaldo's government on April 24.
 Later he received a military promotion to Brigadier-General in Aguinaldo's army.
 He led his men in various battles in Cavite, Laguna, and Batangas.
 Aguinaldo designated him to remain in Biak-na-Bato, San Miguel, Bulacan to supervise the surrender of arms such that both the Spanish government and Aguinaldo's officers complied with the terms of the peace pact.